 Carbon dioxide (CO2) can be used as a gas, liquid, or solid (dry ice).
 In the gaseous state it is odorless, colorless, and tasteless, making it undetectable to persons in the area.
-When inhaled, adequate oxygen is replaced by CO2.
-Oxygen levels can drop to 19.5% or less, and an asphyxiation hazard can also exist.
-Follow state and local building and fire codes.
+When inhaled, adequate oxygen is replaced by CO2, which can lead to asphyxiation.
+CO2 is an asphyxiation hazard and can also exist in liquid state.
+Refer to state and local building and fire codes.